Millie's Guide to How to Start a Non-Profit Organization

 “Launching your organization is just the start of an opportunity to learn and fail.”

-For more details and personal advice from Chloe, check out Millie's Guide webinar on Starting a Non-Profit Organization for High School Students!
+For more details and personal advice from Chloe, check out Millie's Guide workshop on Starting a Non-Profit Organization for High School Students!